Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Final_design_analysis.md

 The total heat transferred out of the cooler is, **Q_dot: 3.161 J/s** giving a cool life, with the vaccines below 8 degrees C, of **39.3 hours**.

 This implies the true cool life of a small smile will lie between 39.3 hours < t < 63.5 hours.
 This suggests that the 3.5cm radial insulation, with the 4cm insulated lids, would provide a sufficient cool life for the shorter and up to 24 hour last mile journeys.
+The average temperature of the vaccine chamber also lies between **2 degrees C and 7.5 degrees C** which is within the suitable range for vaccine storage.